-- Many of the strategies mentioned for elementary schools also work for secondary schools, although these students may not be as reliable in bringing home information.
-Regular communication with the school community is as important for secondary schools as it is for elementary schools. - ✓ For effective communications, think creatively about ways to distribute information.
-For example, if a school council wants to get a newsletter home, find out when the principal is doing a mailing and have the newsletter prepared for inclusion with that mailing.
-Or, work with the principal to create an email message for all families.
+Many of the strategies mentioned for elementary schools also work for secondary schools, although these students may not be as reliable in bringing home information.
+Regular communication with the school community is as important for secondary schools as it is for elementary schools.

+To ensure effective communications, think creatively about ways to distribute information.
+For example, if a school council wants to get a newsletter home, find out when the principal is doing a mailing (e.g., report card time) and have the newsletter prepared for inclusion with that mailing.
+Or, work with the principal to create a School Messenger message for parents (i.e. a phone call home).